 That kind of listening together and getting another person’s perspective will enable workers to bond and share information they may not have otherwise.
 They’ll be less likely to form silos once they’ve gained a new level of understanding.

 Breaking down silos is just one of the upsides to increasing your company’s overall employee engagement.

 Connecting dispersed teams with cross-departmental recognition is an easy – and often ignored – way to break down company silos.
-When organisations utilise an employee recognition program, employees are able to show appreciation for others in the business by sending peer-to-peer recognition to any colleague, across any location or department.
+When organisations utilise an employee reward and recognition program, employees are able to show appreciation for others in the business by sending peer-to-peer recognition to any colleague, across any location or department.

 If there’s a team in your organisation that typically isn’t in the spotlight as much as others, you can use recognition to bring their projects and initiatives to the forefront and notify others in the business.

 These recognition moments live on a social recognition wall that amplifies the recognition and makes it public to the entire company.
 On the social wall, employees can use filters to see who’s been recognised, what department they’re in and what value they demonstrated.